 One of my favorite things to cook is a smoked fatty, which is where these shine.
 You wrap the fatty with the bacon before cooking it, and the result is outstanding!

 Looking for other ways to cook bacon?
 Check out my favorite bacon recipe.

-I hope you've enjoyed my mini tutorial teaching you how to make a bacon weave.
-Making good barbecue is supposed to be fun, and this is one of my favorite things to make, and add to recipes.
-Some people might think to add a bacon weave is over the top, but I've never heard someone complain that there is too much bacon.
+I hope you've enjoyed my mini tutorial on making a bacon weave.
+Making good barbecue is supposed to be fun, and this is one of my favorite things to make and add to recipes.
+I've never heard someone complain that there is too much bacon.